florentpoujol/Daneel/readme.md

 ### Daneel's data types

-The function `Daneel.Debug.GetType(object)` is an extension of `type()` and may returns any of the built-in Lua types or the name of any of the objects introduced by CraftStudio or Daneel :
+The function `Daneel.Debug.GetType(object)` is an extension of `type()` and may returns any of the built-in Lua types or the name of any of the objects introduced by CraftStudio or Daneel : GameObject, ModelRenderer, MapRenderer, Camera, Transform, Script, Model, ModelAnimation, Map, TileSet, Scene, Sound, Document, Ray, RaycastHit, Vector3, Plane, Quaternion

-* GameObject
-* ModelRenderer, MapRenderer, Camera, Transform
-* Script, Model, ModelAnimation, Map, TileSet, Scene, Sound, Document
-* Ray, RaycastHit, Vector3, Plane, Quaternion
-* GUILabel

 ### Stack Trace